cellatlas/mx/src/clean/mx_clean.md

 mx clean [options] mx-file
 ```

-Drops rows / columns that are all zero
+Drops rows and columns where all elements are zero

 ## Options

 `-mi`, `--input-metadata-files`

-Comma delimited list of metadata that matches the shape of the matrix
+Comma delimited list of metadata that matches the shape of the matrix, ordered by axis (e.g. row,col)

 `-mo`, `--output-metadata-files`

-Comma delimited list of metadata to be written
+Comma delimited list of metadata to be written, ordered by axis (e.g. row,col)

 `-o`, `--output`